 The household size includes the sponsor, the sponsor’s spouse (even if they are separated or live separately), the sponsor’s unmarried children under 21 (regardless of where they live), any person listed as a dependent on the last tax return, the intending immigrant, and any derivative beneficiaries who are accompanying the principal beneficiary (i.e. immigrating at the same time or within six months of the principal immigrant).

-When sponsors do not earn at least 125% of the poverty guideline for their household size, they have alternatives to meet the minimum income requirement.
-The most common way is to submit a separate Form I-864 from a joint sponsor who meets the income requirement independently.
+When sponsors do not meet the minimum income requirement, they may use alternatives.
+The most common way is to submit a separate Form I-864 from a joint sponsor who meets the income requirement independently for his or her household size, which includes the intended immigrant. .

 A joint sponsor must meet all the same requirements as the sponsor, except the joint sponsor does not have to be related to the immigrant.